 Each Alliance member is unique and may identify unique levers that exist within their institutions for accelerating decarbonisation in the real world.
-They also possess differences in investment scope, strategies, internal governance structures, current exposure to certain high-emitting sectors etc. This Protocol was constructed to allow Alliance members to employ the combination of approaches that best supports their unique decarbonisation and engagement strategies.
+They also differ in investment scope, strategies, internal governance structures, current exposure to certain high-emitting sectors etc. This Protocol was constructed to allow Alliance members to employ the combination of approaches that best supports their unique decarbonisation and engagement strategies within their fiduciary duty to meet risk adjusted returns.
 In this way the Alliance members aim to have "transparent, and unique" targets, which suit individual institutions, but which can also be aggregated and against which progress can be tracked.